TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

   }
 }
 ```
+### Using use_mixed_collection

-The `use_mixed_collection` flag will store aggregate analytics into an analytics, org-less collection called `tyk_analytics_aggregates`.
-This will be used to query aggregate analytics across the entire Tyk setup, such as the case for a superuser without an organisation.
+When set to `true`, `use_mixed_collection` will store analytics to both your org defined collection and your org-less `tyk_analytics_aggregates` collection.
+This collection will be used to query analytics across your whole Tyk setup.
+This can be used, for example, by a superuser role that is not attached to an organisation.
+When set to `true`, you also need to set [use_sharded_analytics](/docs/tyk-dashboard/configuration/#use_sharded_analytics) to true in your Dashboard config.

+If `use_mixed_collection` is set to `false`, your pump will only store analytics to your org defined collection.

+### High traffic environment settings

 If you have a high traffic environment, and you want to ignore aggregations to avoid Mongo overloading and/or reduce aggregation documents size, you can do it using the `ignore_aggregations` configuration option.
 The possible values are:
 * APIID